Quasinormal modes of a charged loop quantum black hole: Scalar and Dirac field over the charged ABBV black hole

-In this section, we firstly present a brief overview of the charged ABBV BH.
-Following this, we derive the equations of motion (EOM) for a probe scalar field and discuss the properties of the scalar field’s effective potential.
+In this section, we firstly present a brief overview of the charged ABBV BH, originally proposed in Ref.~\cite{Alonso-Bardaji:2023niu}.
+The charged ABBV BH represents an extension of the neutral ABBV BH model detailed in Refs.~\cite{Alonso-Bardaji:2021yls, Alonso-Bardaji:2022ear}.
+Subsequently, we derive the equations of motion (EOM) governing the dynamics of scalar and Dirac fields within this spacetime.
+Then we analyze the properties of the resulting effective potentials, highlighting their physical implications.